releaseworks/jenkinslib/README.md

 ### Terraform
 Run Terraform commands in a Jenkinsfile.
 See https://terraform.io

-This command requires the Docker Pipeline plugin.
+This command requires the Docker Pipeline plugin and a working Docker server.

 Usage:
 ```